 Agentless dialing mode dials multiple phone numbers.
 Then it uses call analysis to detect whether each call was answered, whether by a live person or answering machine.
 Busy signals, SIT tones, and no answer outcomes can be disconnected.
 Live speakers and answering machines can be played a message.
 A live contact can be transferred to an outbound IVR call flow.

 Analytics refers to a broad body of data analysis and reporting tools that enable organizations to analyze disparate data to uncover correlations and better understand customer trends and business activities.

-In Engage Quality Management, an annotation is a bookmark that a quality evaluator adds in the Interactions Detail playback pane to mark a point in the recording for future reference.
-An annotation is visible to any Engage user who views the recording.
+In Quality Management, an annotation is a bookmark that a quality evaluator adds in the Interactions Detail playback pane to mark a point in the recording for future reference.
+An annotation is visible to any contact center user who views the recording.